BPM-Microsystems/BPWinRestAPIData/README.md

 ## Quick Starter with DataPanel.py

 ### Setup Instructions
-1. Install python 3.11
+1. Install python 3.11, make sure select 'add to path' during installation.

     https://www.python.org/downloads/release/python-3119/

+        (Optional) If path of python was not added during installation, you can add it by:
+        1. Search 'Environment Variables'
+        2. Click on 'Environment Variables' under Advanced tab
+        3. Select 'Path' on System Variable and click on Edit
+        4. Click New and enter the scripts folder of installed python.
+Depending on installation, it may look like: 'C:\Users\UserName\AppData\Roaming\Python\Scripts'

 2. Open CMD and Install Pipenv if not already done.
     ```sh
     pip install pipenv
     ```
-3. Clone and Go to the project folder:
+3. Clone and go to the cloned project folder.
+Replace below 'to/the/path/of' with the location where the project was cloned:
     ```sh
     git clone https://github.com/rishavbpm/BPWinRestAPIData.git
-    cd to_the_path_of BPWinRestAPIData
+    cd to/the/path/of/BPWinRestAPIData
     ```
 4. Install below dependencies using pipenv:
     ```sh
     pipenv install
     ```
+        (Optional) If you find error about python not found, add python path to pipenv by replacing 'to/the/path/of/installed/' with the location where python was installed (example: C:\Users\UserName\AppData\Local\Programs\Python\Python311\python.exe):

+        ```sh
+        pipenv --python to/the/path/of/installed/python.exe
+        ```

 5. Start Virtual Enviornment:
     ```sh
     pipenv shell
     ```
-6. Make sure to have empty Auth.txt in "C:\BP" folder
+6. Make sure to have empty Auth.txt in "C:\BP" folder.
+If not, create one.

 7. Run the web application
     ```sh
-    streamlit run ./Devkit.py
+    streamlit run ./DataPanel.py
     ```
+## Detailed setup instruction
 ### Python requirements
 In order to utilize this starter program, some conditions need to be satisfied:
 - Python version 3.8 or higher is installed on the computer